 CFOs should also not be afraid to occasionally push back when OPs or other PE executives make a request.
 For example, if a requested financial report is going to take an inordinate amount of time and resources to compile, it is OK to ask why the numbers are needed and find out what the PE firm is trying to accomplish.
 Explain to the executives what it will take to provide what they requested so everyone is on the same page about the resources being dedicated to the task.
 Time and energy may be better spent completing other work, especially when what they want can be included in a regular report.

-As the CFO of a private equity backed company, you should be working closely with the company CEO to deliver consistent financial reporting and data analytics to the PE firm.
+As the CFO of a private equity-backed company, you should be working closely with the company CEO to deliver consistent financial reporting and data analytics to the PE firm.
 It is surprisingly common for CFOs and CEOs to miscommunicate or to carelessly deliver divergent information to their private equity investors.
 Inconsistent information and communication do not inspire confidence.
 A successful CFO is able to work with the CEO to produce clear, consistent information that accurately reflects the state of the business sometimes on a weekly basis.

 As a private equity CFO, you must start embracing technology.
 Old school financial reporting methods are being replaced by automation and as the CFO, you must be the one leading those changes.
 If technological advancements are not part of your strategic plan for the portfolio company, you need to pivot to start including them.

 As a private equity CFO, you must be flexible and wear many different hats.
-Before a business is acquired by a PE firm, a CFO might be perfectly fine filling the role of accountant.
+Before a business is acquired by a PE firm, a CFO might be perfectly fine filling the role of the accountant.
 After a business is acquired, however, this is no longer the case.
 A PE CFO has to know how to strategically scale the business.
 Oftentimes, the duties the CFO previously held are increased exponentially to accommodate the rapid growth a PE firm demands.

 A typical PE experienced CFO will naturally oversee finances, but also may play a role in human resources, operations, supply chain management and negotiations, legal, information technology, and in some cases, real estate.
 A lot of CFOs inherited through an acquisition do not know how to adapt to these new duties required by the PE firm.
 That is part of the reason why CFO turnover is so high.
 You must realize a PE CFO role has higher expectations and you must quickly grow accordingly to match your new duties.

-With our proven processes and guaranteed results, we have successfully placed hundreds of candidates in industries including technology, commercial real estate, healthcare, financial services, sales and finance.
+With our proven processes and guaranteed results, we have successfully placed hundreds of candidates in industries including technology, healthcare, manufacturing, retail, financial services, and private equity.